IFU invests in financially viable companies, contributing to the green transition as well as economic and social development.

 Good business for developing countries

-Total investments to date amount to DKK 227bn, of which IFU has contributed DKK 25bn.
-This has helped to create close to one million jobs in the host countries.
-In addition, IFU’s presence has resulted in a transfer of knowledge and technology, the employees have received training and education, and economic activity and a basis of income have been created for the host countries.
+Total investments to date amount to DKK 235bn, of which IFU has contributed close to DKK 26bn.
+This has helped to create and preserve close to one million jobs in the host countries, and IFU has contributed to the establishment of more than 2,000 megawatts renewable energy.
+In addition, IFU’s presence has resulted in transfer of knowledge and technology, the employees have received training, economic activity has been accelerated and a source of income through e.g. taxes has been created for the host countries.

-IFU also helps to highlight a project company’s corporate social responsibilities of ensuring that employees are given proper working conditions and that a project company’s production is socially and environmentally sustainable.
+All investments must support the green transition and contribute to poverty alleviation and reduced inequality.
+Furthermore, IFU has a strong focus on the project companies’ corporate social responsibility to ensure, among other things, that employees are given proper working conditions and that a project company’s production is socially and environmentally sustainable.